Buyer - beware

 Buying direct from a breeder

 They will be members of the Canadian Kennel Club and will ascribe to the CKC Breeder Code of Practice.
-A really top notch breeder will follow an intensive socialization program with their puppies such as that described in Jane Killion's "Puppy Culture" program. http://www.puppyculture.com/
+A really top notch breeder will follow an intensive socialization program with their puppies such as that described in Jane Killion's "Puppy Culture" program. http://www.puppyculture.com/ or Avidog.

 Expect that a good breeder will: